 Step 1: Import or generate a key in slot 9a (any slot should suffice):

 |If an external key has been imported and a certificate already exists, skip step 2.|

 yubico-piv-tool -s 9a -a generate -o public.pem

-Create a self-signed certificate for that key.
-The only use for the X.509 certificate is to make PIV/PKCS #11 lib happy.
-They would want to be able to extract the public-key from the smartcard, and do that through the X.509 certificate.
+Step 2: Create a self-signed certificate for that key.
+The only use for the X.509 certificate is to satisfy PIV/PKCS #11 lib.
+It needs to be able to extract the public-key from the smartcard, and to do that through the X.509 certificate.

 yubico-piv-tool -a verify-pin -a selfsign-certificate -s 9a -S "/CN=SSH key/" -i public.pem -o cert.pem